zyradyl-moe/archive.zyradyl.moe/_posts/2015-09-07-Icinga2-Tutorial-Part-4.md

 Now we need to open up the main Icinga2 Configuration file and add in the proper include to allow us to use these plugins.
-You may notice while poking around this file that there are many things you either don't need or would like to change.
+You may notice while poking around this file that there are many things you either don’t need or would like to change.
 I do plan to come back to this file at a later time, but feel free to edit this file before that happens.
 Once you have made the proper changes, restart Icinga2 so the new settings take effect.